sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-05_the-dispatch-from-the-slopes-of-mount-kearsarge.md

 +++
-title = "The dispatch from the slopes of Mountxa0Kearsarge"
+title = "The dispatch from the slopes of Mount Kearsarge"

 +++
 We circumambulated the large lake at the base of Mount Kearsarge with